justinnhli/dynamic-fok-paper/outline.md

 # Related Work

 * (Unhelpful?)
 FOK related work
-    * [Florer2000FeelingsOfKnowing]
-        * discusses the Ranschburg effect and how retrieval ease affects FOK
-        * (could go with other human contextual effects?)
     * [Nelson1984AccuracyOfFeeling]
         * lists twelve potential mechanisms for FOK in the discussion
         * proposed alternate methods of measuring the accuracy of FOK